mikebowler/jekyll_jirametrics/config_file_html.md

 An issue type not in that list gets a colour from [the fallback palette](#the-fallback-palette) below.

-If you replace these, note that they behave differently to the colours on every other chart.
-Graphviz draws the label *inside* the node, so these are judged against the text sitting on top of them rather than against the page behind them, and each shipped colour clears the 4.5:1 contrast that WCAG asks for against `--dependency-chart-label-color`.
-That is why `Task` is sky blue here while it is blue everywhere else: Okabe-Ito blue only manages 4.05:1 against black.
-It also means they need no dark mode variant, because an opaque fill is its own background. `--dependency-chart-link-color` is the exception, since the lines and their labels do sit on the page, and it has a dark mode value.
+The defaults are chosen to work well for people who are colour blind, so please keep that in mind if you replace them.

+One practical difference from the rest of the report: these colours fill the box that the label is written inside, so if you change one, check that the text on it is still easy to read.
+For the same reason they need no separate dark mode value. `--dependency-chart-link-color` does have one, since the lines sit on the page rather than inside a box.

 ### The fallback palette